snok/container-retention-policy/README.md

 If you're deploying containers to Kubernetes, one thing to beware of is not to specify retention policies that prevent you from rolling back deployments, should you need to.

 If you're following best-practices for tagging your container images, you'll likely be tagging them with versions, dates, or some other moving tag strategy.
 In this case, it can be hard to protect *some* package versions from being deleted by using the `image-tags` filters.
-Instead, you can use the `keep-at-least` argument, which will retain `n` package versions per package specified:
+Instead, you can use the `keep-n-most-recent` argument, which will retain `n` package versions per package specified:

 ```yaml
 name: Delete old container images